BSMRKRS/my_work/README.md

 #### If the pi does not have a `my_work` folder
 Ask a teacher for help, or if you want to do it yourself:
-Enter the home folder for the student user (`/home/student/`) and run `git clone https://github.com/bsmrobotics/my_work.git`
+Enter the home folder for the student user (`/home/student/`) and run `git clone https://github.com/bsmrobotics/my_work.git`.
+Github will ask you to log in.

 ### Working with MyWork
 After you've run the `create_my_folder` command, you can just work in the `my_work` directory and save your work as usual.
 Make directories, create files, save files, run robots, etc.